S. Ramakrishnan: Literary activism

-A great story-teller, he has organized over thirty story-telling camps for school children, all over Tamil Nadu.
+He has organized over thirty story-telling camps for school children, all over Tamil Nadu.
 He has organized a special story-telling camp for children with dyslexia-related learning disabilities.

 He says in an interview: "We have a rich tradition of PaaNans and Koothars going around places singing and creating poetry in the Sangam period.
 I am just a modern day PaaNan who goes to places, meets people, talks to them and tells their stories."

 He had, as Editor, brought out the literary publication, Atcharam for five long years.

-His website www.sramakrishnan.com serves as a resource for serious literature for young readers.
-It has become an important website where contemporary literary innovations, world literature and world cinema congregate in a fertile ambience.
+His website www.sramakrishnan.com serves as a resource for literature aimed at a younger audience.
 It has secured 5 million visits from readers all over the world.

 Publishing House 'Desanthiri'

 In December 2017, he started his own publishing house in the name of one of his most famous books, Desanthiri.
 It was started to publish his own works, old ones which are not in print at present as well as his upcoming works.